Medically reviewed by Drugs.com. Last updated on Apr 7, 2020.

 Ursodiol: Fibric Acid Derivatives may diminish the therapeutic effect of Ursodiol.
 Monitor therapy

 Vitamin K Antagonists (eg, warfarin): Fibric Acid Derivatives may enhance the anticoagulant effect of Vitamin K Antagonists.
+Management: Consider reducing the oral anticoagulant dose by 25% to 33% when initiating a fibric acid derivative.
+Monitor for toxic or reduced anticoagulant effects if a fibric acid derivative is initiated/dose increased, or discontinued/dose decreased, respectively.
 Consider therapy modification

 Warfarin: Fenofibrate and Derivatives may enhance the anticoagulant effect of Warfarin.
 Fenofibrate and Derivatives may increase the serum concentration of Warfarin.
+Management: Monitor for signs and symptoms of bleeding, and increase INR monitoring in patients taking warfarin who are initiated on fenofibrate derivatives.
+Warfarin dose reductions will likely be required.
 Consider therapy modification

 >10%: Hepatic: Increased serum transaminases (≥3 x ULN: 5% to 13%)